-Tell your group what your favourite recipe is, what its ingredients are and why you think it's so delicious.
+Tell your group what your favourite recipe is, what its ingredients are and why you think

-Read the following advertisement.
-Let's read

-Read the questions and then write down your answers.
+Let's write Read the questions and then write down your answers.
 Why was this advertisement written?
 Which words in the advertisement do you notice first?
 Why do you notice them first?
 Who is the target audience?
 Write down the information that tells you this.
 Why do you think bright colours are used in the advertisement?
 Why do you think some of the information is set off from the rest of the advert by using boxes, star shapes and colour?
 Does the advertisement make you want to go to the Pickled Peppers?
 Say why.
 The advertisement uses alliteration (when a few words next to each other begin with the same sound).
 Write down an example from the advert.
 Do you think kids can eat as much as they like at the brunch?
 Say why.
 Read what Dora is saying to Xani.
-Then write their conversation in direct speech. et's write Yes, but only Shall we if you pay! go to Paul's Pickled Peppers Place for brunch, Xani?
-Dora asked Xani replied 23 TEACHER: Sign Date
+Then write their conversation in direct speech.
+Shall we go to Paul's Pickled Peppers Place for brunch, Xani?
+Yes, but only if you pay!
+Dora asked

-76) The honey bee advert
+The honey bee advert